Gandhi Heritage Portal

-The online Gandhi Heritage Portal preserves, protects, and disseminates original writings of Mohandas K. Gandhi and makes available to the world the large corpus of “Fundamental Works” which are useful for any comprehensive study of the life and thought of Gandhiji.
+The online Gandhi Heritage Portal preserves, protects, and disseminates the original writings of Mohandas K. Gandhi and makes available to the world the large corpus of "Fundamental Works" useful for any comprehensive study of the life and thought of Gandhiji.

-Gandhiji was 24 years old in South Africa "Natal Indian Congress " made in 1894.
+Gandhiji was 24 years old in South Africa" The Natal Indian Congress" was formed in 1894.

 The Government of India and its Ministry of Culture, acting on the recommendation of the Gandhi Heritage Sites Committee headed by Shri Gopal Krishna Gandhi, gave the responsibility of conceptualising, designing, developing and maintaining the Gandhi Heritage Portal to the Sabarmati Ashram Preservation and Memorial Trust.

 The Collected Works of Mahatma Gandhi (100 volumes), Gandhiji No Akshar Deha (82 volumes) and Sampoorna Gandhi Vangmaya (97 volumes) form the basic structure around which the Portal has been developed.
 The key texts provide first editions of the Key Texts of Gandhi.
 These are: Hind Swaraj, Satyagraha in South Africa, An Autobiography or The Story of My Experiments with Truth, From Yervada Mandir, Ashram Observances in Action, Constructive Programmes: Their Meaning and Place, Key To Health, and Gandhi's translation of the Gita as Anasakti Yoga.

-The Fundamental Works are those through which The Collected Works of Mahatma Gandhi (CWMG) was created, for instance the Mahadevbhai Ni Diary.
-Over time the Portal plans to provide all the collected works.
+The Fundamental Works are those through which The Collected Works of Mahatma Gandhi (CWMG) was created, for instance, the Mahadevbhai Ni Diary.
+Over time, the portal plans to provide all the collected work.

 The Journals provide electronic versions of Indian Opinion, Navajivan, Young India, Harijan, Harijan Bandhu, and Harijan Sevak.
-A sub-section provides some of the journals which make for a fuller archive of the Gandhian imagination and scholarship.
-At present the Portal has placed as representation Gandhi Marg (Hindi & English), Bhoomi Putra, Pyara Bapu and the unique handwritten journal of the Satyagraha Ashram Madhpudo, which among other things carried Prabhudas Gandhi's Jivan Nu Parodh and Kakasaheb Kalelkar's Smaran Yatra.
-The Portal hopes to include many more journals as it acquires these overtime.
+A subsection provides some journals which make up for a fuller archive of the Gandhian imagination and scholarship.
+At present, the Portal has been placed as a representation of Gandhi Marg (Hindi & English), Bhoomi Putra, Pyara Bapu and the unique handwritten journal of the Satyagraha Ashram Madhpudo, which among other things carries Prabhudas Gandhi's Jivan Nu Parodh and Kakasaheb Kalelkar's Smaran Yatra.
+The Portal hopes to include many more journals as it acquires them over time.

-Other Works is a section that takes into account the commentarial and memoire literature.
+Other Works is a section that considers the commentarial and memoire literature.

-The Life and Times section is under development, and will provide information that could lead the reader to explore the data.
-The Gallery will provide audio, visual, and film material as well as images of caricatures, paintings and postage stamps.
-The Portal provides a sample of each of these.
+The Life and Times section is under development and will provide information that could lead the reader to explore the data.
+The Gallery will provide audio, visual, and film material and images of caricatures, paintings and postage stamps.
+The Portal offers a sample of each.

 The Gandhi Heritage Sites, under development and verification, will provide multiple layers of information regarding places that Gandhiji visited.
-The information will contain references to primary sources about these visits as well.
+The information will also contain references to primary sources about these visits.